3fon3fonov/exostriker/README.md

 Currently there are three ways to install/run The Exo-Striker:

 #######################################################
-*  The simpliest way to "git clone"
+*  The simpliest way to "git clone":

 $ git clone https://github.com/3fon3fonov/exostriker